kundan7kumar/kundan7kumar.github.io/travel/index.md

 share: false
 ---

-I think that i was too lethargic in my life, there is no fun in my life.
-I started chaning my motoncity in my life.

-Heath is a state of complete harmony of the body, mind and spirit by Iyenger
-I started a small steps in this regards.
-Thanks

-2020 is bad year to start but

 # Sporting Activities:
 Ice Skating: it was a great experience , a skill which i never dream of